Conversations with the founders, protocol architects, and enterprise operators building the financial infrastructure layer for the autonomous economy.

 Prabal Banerjee is a Co-founder of Avail, a trust-minimized modular blockchain focused on data availability — the foundational layer that lets rollups and app-chains scale without sacrificing security.

 Trevor Koverko on why the bottleneck for AI isn't compute or models — it's high-quality, domain-specific data.
 Sapien is building a gamified, Web3-native data labeling network that turns data contribution into an economic activity rewarded by tokens.
-We cover the architecture of Sapien's labeling pipelines, the game-theoretic design that ensures quality, and why Trevor believes on-chain data marketplaces become a $100B+ category.

 Art Abal is a Co-founder of Vana, the first Layer 1 blockchain where users own, govern, and monetize the data they generate — flipping the data-extraction model of Web2 into a data-ownership economy.

 Before Vana, Art led product and engineering teams across Web3 infrastructure companies, focusing on the intersection of privacy, cryptography, and user-centric economics.
-He's been deeply involved in the broader conversation around data sovereignty and consent-based AI.